sagemath/sagewiki_to_gh-2022-10-10/sagedaysACD.md

  * Composition of Morphisms ([[http://trac.sagemath.org/ticket/15378|#15378]]) - Vincent Delecroix, Donald Richardson, Soli Vishkautsan

  * Bug fix: log of NaN in RealField and ComplexField results in infinite loop.
-We have posted a fix here: [[http://trac.sagemath.org/ticket/15388|#15388]] (positive review) - Paul Fili, Adam Towsley
+We have posted a fix here: --([[http://trac.sagemath.org/ticket/15388|#15388]])-- (closed: sage-5.13.beta3) - Paul Fili, Adam Towsley

  * Enabled canonical height for maps of `\PP^N` over number fields.
 Here is an early draft worksheet: [[attachment:Canonical height for number fields.sws| sws]], for `N>1` it requires the macaulay_resultant patch from above. - Adam Towsley, Paul Fili